grafana/tanka/docs/docs/jsonnet/overview.md

 };
 ```

-To do that, we can use the special merge key `+::` like so:
+To change the namespace only, we can use the special merge key `+::` like so:

 ```jsonnet
 // define the patch: